innoq/number_oracle/README.md

 ### JVM access to basic oracle

+This is a side line.
+If you want the real thing, just skip to the next paragraph and set up the database.

 Basic oracle functionality can be accessed locally.
 Your main entrypoint is the static method `makeRandomFairOracle(int length, int base)` in class `com.innoq.numbergame.base.OracleFactory`.

 There is sample code in the JUnit test `base_used_by_java/src/test/java/com/innoq/numbergame/base/RandomOracleTest.java` which is run as part of `mvn clean install`.
 To run it manually at your `bash` prompt, use